 What are the main sources of gluten?

-- The main sources of Wheat are: cereals, breads, roux, baked goods, salad dressings, soups, sauces, pasta, etc.
+- The main sources of Wheat are cereals, bread, roux, baked goods, salad dressings, soups, sauces, pasta, etc.

 - Triticale is new kind of grain that bears similar quality of grains like wheat and rye.
-It is potentially available in the cereals, breads, pastas, etc.
+It is potentially available in the cereals, bread, pasta, etc.

 Benefits of gluten free food?

 Gluten is certainly essential for the healthy body.
 However, the doctors and nutritionist suggest Gluten-free foods to the individuals who have the history of celiac disease.
 Moreover, some people show Gluten intolerance and therefore they have to choose gluten-free diet.
 Let us know these two main reasons of taking Gluten-free food in details.

 In our digestive tract, there are small finger-like tissues called ‘vili’ that help in digesting food.
 The Celiac disease is responsible for damaging the vili; as intestinal lining; as the Gluten containing food particles create chronic inflammation in the intestinal lining of the digestive tract.
 If an individual with Celiac disease eat a small quantity of Glutinous food, then s/he often experiences symptoms like bloating, skin rash, cramping, etc. Celiac disease might also lead towards further complications like, lactose intolerance that result into anemia or iron deficiency.
 The National Institutes of Health shows that 1 in every 133 person bears Celiac disease and can’t eat glutinous food.